IZombie (TV series): Accolades

 The fourth season received the ReFrame Stamp, which is awarded by the gender equity coalition ReFrame as a "mark of distinction" for film and television projects that are proven to have gender-balanced hiring, with stamps being awarded to projects that hire female-identifying people, especially those of color, in four out of eight critical areas of their production.

 Home media

-The first three seasons of the show have been released on DVD and Blu-ray by Warner Home Entertainment and the Warner Archive Collection respectively.
+The first three seasons of the show have been released on DVD and Blu-ray by Warner Home Entertainment and the Warner Archive Collection, respectively.
 The fourth season did not receive a release due to rights issues, according to Warner Archive.
-The fourth season cannot be purchased on digital stores, but is available for streaming on Netflix.
-The fifth season was not released either, supposedly due to the fourth season not being released.
-However, unlike the fourth season, the fifth season is available for purchase on digital stores.
+The fourth season cannot be purchased on digital stores.
+The fifth season was not released, either, supposedly due to the fourth season not being released.
+Unlike the fourth season, though, the fifth season is available for purchase on digital stores.